BrentIO/FireFly/controller/support/OLED_screens/index.md

 ### WiFi Detail
 WiFi detail will only be displayed if the hardware supports WiFi and it was compiled with WiFi support.

-AP name is a concatenation of `FireFly-` and the last six characters of the MAC address.
+AP name is a concatenation of `FireFly-` and the last six characters of the _base_ MAC address.

-The MAC address will reflect the MAC address of the SoftAP broadcasting.
+The MAC address displayed is the MAC address of the _SoftAP_.

 A total number of clients connected will be shown.

 ![WiFi](./images/wifi.svg)